wics-uw/website/content/pages/constitution.md

        to serve as Chair;

-    3. The returning members may select the Chair at any time before the start of the new term if the Chair is a returning member and if they constitute the majority (>50%) of the new term's committee.
+    3. The returning members may select the Chair at any time before the start of the new term if the Chair is a returning member and if the returning members constitute the majority (>50%) of the new term's committee.
        Otherwise, the Chair shall be chosen at the first meeting of the new term's committee.

 ## iii.
 Resignations and Removal of Members ###